kozabrada123/PyLunaroRPC/README.md

 - `pytesseract.pytesseract.TesseractNotFoundError: Dependencies/Tesseract-OCR/tesseract.exe is not installed or it's not in your PATH.
 See README file for more information.` - this means you haven't properly installed Tesseract or it isn't in the right location

+- `NameError: name 'YOURAPPIDHERE' is not defined` - you haven't set your AppId

 - Can't see presence on profile - This usually means you haven't enabled Game Activity in Discord Settings (`Settings/Activity Status/Display current activity as status message`).
 If you have, try to exit any other running games or try to turn Game Activity On and Off.